 “If I do not find spiritual or philosophical benefit, I fall short: either I haven’t tried hard enough or I’m not smart enough to do so.”

-For women living with heart disease, falling short of others’ expectations can feel like a constant reality.
-That’s when many survivors respond to gushing flattery with an “If you only knew…” frozen happy-face smile.
+For those living with an invisible illness like heart disease, falling short of others’ expectations can feel like a constant reality.
+That’s when many survivors respond to gushing flattery with an “If you only knew…“ frozen happy-face smile.
 (Find out why at: “You Look Great!” – And Other Things You Should Never Say to Heart Patients).

 “Heart patients may feel the need to put on a ‘happy face’, when in fact they actually feel psychologically distressed about their medical condition.
 This masking of genuine emotions can increase psychological stress and decrease relationship satisfaction.

-“Even when they use humour to entertain their companions, start a conversation, or even enhance their likability, heart patients can be attempting to express a positive, pro-social emotion which is not genuinely felt.”
+“Even when they use humor to entertain their companions, start a conversation, or even enhance their likability, heart patients can be attempting to express a positive, pro-social emotion which is not genuinely felt.”

 So not only are we now expected to look “Great!” (or, at the very least, “Normal!”) and just like our old selves, but we’re also applauded for being able to bravely march well beyond our own illness in order to help others as well.

 This begs the niggling question: are celebrities like Lance Armstrong “heroic” because they could afford to be treated by world-class care providers, survived a serious illness and then went on to set up charitable foundations?
-It’s a fantasy scenario simply out of reach for almost all other (unknown and low-income) patients struggling with exactly the same diagnosis.
-Are they less “heroic” than a Lance Armstrong is?
+It’s a fantasy scenario simply out of reach for almost all other (unknown or low-income) patients struggling with exactly the same diagnosis.
+Are they less “heroic” than a celebrity is?

-Dr. Jessie Gruman says it could be argued by some that, within the adversity of illness, she has somehow “found the calling and the commitment to speak out on behalf of people who are ill”.
+Dr. Jessie Gruman said it could be argued by some that, within the adversity of illness, she somehow “found the calling and the commitment to speak out on behalf of people who are ill”.

-But she adds that this is neither a sign of her virtue nor of her will.
+But she added that this was neither a sign of her virtue nor of her will.

 “I would trade that commitment in one hot second to not have been sick in the first place.”

-She explains that it’s tough when she is sick to accept the fragility of her own body.
-The chores of illness are unpleasant, and together with the fatigue, pain and other symptoms, they absorb most of her energy:
+She explained that it’s tough when feeling sick to accept the fragility of one’s own body.
+The chores of illness are unpleasant, and together with the fatigue, pain and other symptoms, they absorb most of our energy: